iwasinnamuknow/rosa/README.md

     * ZIP
     * 7z
     * PAK
-* UUID representation of all assets and entities
+* UUIDv4 representation of all assets and entities
-    * Use assets via UUID
+    * Use assets via UUIDv4
     * Asset UUIDs based on archive manifest (manifest.yaml)
 * Event queue on top of OpenGL supporting
     * Mouse movement